Things to do in Prague in the Spring

 If you want to experience something truly special, you should definitely check out the Baroque St. Johnʼs Celebrations NAVALIS in the middle of May.
 This unique event follows a three-hundred year tradition and it is a great source of entertainment as well as a lesson from our history.
 It starts at the St. Vitus Cathedral on the Prague Castle and follows a route through the historical centre towards its culmination on the Vltava River near Charles Bridge.

 As I have already mentioned, spring in the Czech Republic is very unpredictable in terms of weather.
 But if you are lucky, Prague might be able to offer some of the sunniest and most beautiful days of the year at this time.
 In that case, why not explore the city on some eco-friendly vehicle, such as a bicycle or an electric scooter?
-For a start, you can try our Retro Bike Tour, which will teach you some of the bike traffic basics while showing you around Prague at the same time.
-You will also come across pink bikes all over the city.
+You will come across pink bikes all over the city.
 These can be rented via an app called Rekola for a very nice price.
 If you feel like scooter instead, try Lime.

 Spring is a perfect time for exploring the numerous parks throughout the city.
 My favourite ones include Letná, Stromovka, Petřín or Riegrovy sady.
 There is also a cute little island on the river called Střelecký ostrov, which is perfect for a sunny-day hangout.
 From there, you might head towards the Kampa island, explore local art, and stop by the nearby John Lennon wall for a super cool Instagram picture.